Understanding Overparametrization in Survival Models through Interpolation: Background and related work

 In classical statistical learning theory, increasing model complexity typically reduces bias but increases variance beyond a certain point known as the ``sweet spot'', leading to the familiar U-shaped test loss curve that underlies the bias–variance trade-off.
 Specifically, the training loss monotonically decreases with model capacity, while test loss initially falls, reaches a minimum, and then rises again as overfitting occurs.

 However, recent advances challenge this U-shaped view of generalization.
-The double-descent phenomenon, first formalized by \citet{belkin2019reconciling}, shows that as the model capacity continues to grow, the test loss decreases again beyond a certain point, known as the interpolation threshold.
-In this section, we introduce the background and summarize existing results on double-descent.
+The double-descent phenomenon, first formalized by \cite{belkin2019reconciling}, shows that as the model capacity continues to grow, the test loss decreases again beyond a certain point, known as the interpolation threshold.

-The notion of interpolation in \citet{belkin2019reconciling} was introduced empirically, referring to zero training loss observed in practice.
-They observed that models beyond this threshold, capable of fitting or interpolating the training data exactly, often exhibit a renewed decrease in test loss as capacity further increases.

 Although the double-descent phenomenon has been observed across many models, its emergence and shape depend crucially on the geometry and smoothness of the loss function.
 Different losses impose distinct structural constraints on the optimization landscape, leading to markedly different generalization dynamics around the interpolation threshold.
 In this sense, double-descent arises not from model capacity alone but from how the loss geometry governs the evolution of test loss.
+In this section, we introduce the background and summarize existing results on double-descent.